What’s the problem with using pesticides?

 If you start losing pollinators it affects not only the biodiversity in the landscape as they are pollinating not only our food, but the food for a wide range of birds and small mammals.
 Often the species in decline have very close associations with the local indigenous plants of the region and they co-evolved together.
 According to community ecologist Dr. Mick Hanley, “Biodiversity needs to be incorporated into urban planning in a much more strategic way than it has been done so far.”
 The 2016 study from Plymouth University found that cities can provide vital refuges for insect pollinators.

-BEE Friendly cities include Paris, Tokyo, Toronto, Stroud UK and Shorewood USA.
+BEE Friendly cities include a number of European cities involved in BEE Week, Stroud UK , Toronto,and Shorewood USA.
 They have dramatically reduced pesticide use or banned neonicotinoid usage in public spaces including schools, parks and roadside plantings.
-Here are Ways to reduce pesticide use in your local electorate.
+Here are Strategies to reduce pesticide use in your local electorate.

 Beyond Pesticides works with allies in protecting public health and the environment to lead the transition to a world free of toxic pesticides.

 Can you imagine New Zealand becoming a giant pollinator sanctuary?

 Would you like to co-create a future that is not only sustainable, but regenerative?

 We welcome you to join our nationwide collaboration!